s77rt/react-native-sodium/README.md

 **A:** If the input is encoding-dependant an `ArrayBuffer` is used and it's the responsibility of the user to choose the desired encoding.
 You can use [TextEncoder](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder/TextEncoder) to generate an array buffer with UTF-8 encoding.
 On the other hand if the input is guaranteed to be representable in ASCII then it will be interpreted as ASCII and a `string` is used.

 If the input is meant to be written into then an `ArrayBuffer` must be used since `string`s are immutable.

+**Q: A function is missing or not implemented**

+**A:** This libarry aims to provide a 1:1 libsodium compatibility.
+Functions are implemented progressively.
+Feel free to [submit an issue](https://github.com/s77rt/react-native-sodium/issues/new) for prioritization.

+PRs are welcome!

 ## License